gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "Look!" she hissed,
 pointing into the trees.

-At first all Noxy saw was branches, but then a pair of dark eyes blinked.
+At first Noxy just saw branches, but then a pair of dark eyes blinked.
 Black fur framed a round face with heavy brows.
-The troll blinked again and pulled a branch aside with one long, hairy arm.
+The troll blinked again and pulled a branch aside with a long, hairy arm.

-Noxy and Sensy took a step back, then another, and froze at a sudden rustling behind them.
+Noxy and Sensy took a step back, freezing as greenery rustled behind them.
 Noxy turned her head slowly to look over her shoulder.
 A second troll hung by one hand from a branch behind them, blocking their way.